andychuong/collabcanvas/README.md

    - View online users in the left sidebar
    - See their cursors moving on the canvas
    - All changes sync instantly across all users

+9. **🤖 Use AI Chat Assistant**:
+   - Set up your OpenAI API key in `.env` file (see [ENV_SETUP.md](./ENV_SETUP.md))
+   - Click the chat button in the bottom-right corner
+   - Type natural language commands like:
+     - "Create a red circle at 200, 300"
+     - "Make a 3x3 grid of blue squares"
+     - "Move the rectangle to the center"
+     - "Create a login form with username and password fields"
+   - See [AI_CHAT_GUIDE.md](./AI_CHAT_GUIDE.md) for complete documentation

 ### Keyboard Shortcuts